ccorcos/deep-learning/README.md

 # Some Deep Learning models built with Theano

+branch master to save dbnc

 ## Refactor

+Check:
+mlp-mnist
+mlp-rmsprop
+mlp adadelta

+fix other models and check them too!

+go back and figure out dropout!

+make this all work for the rnn!

 Dropout layer is a simple function
 Error and loss are separate functions